Rodent romance: male mice use 'love songs' to woo their women

 Scientists have known for decades that mice make such sounds, like when a pup calls for its mother, and have worked to better understand what they communicate.

-The researchers exposed male lab mice to different situations, recorded their songs, then analyzed them.
+The researchers exposed male lab mice to different situations, recorded their songs, then analysed them.

 The males sang more complex and louder songs when they were able to smell the urine of a female mouse but not actually see that potential mate.
 With the female present, the males changed their tune, with longer, simpler songs.